MarQuee Mall

 MarQuee Mall is a shopping mall owned and operated by the North Beacon Commercial Corporation, a 100% wholly owned subsidiary of Ayala Land.
-It is located in Barangay Pulung Maragul, Angeles City, Philippines.
+It is located in Barangay Pulung Maragul, Angeles City, Pampanga, Philippines.
 The mall has a land area of 9.3 ha and a gross floor area of 140,000 sqm.

 Location

 MarQuee Mall is located along Aniceto Gueco Avenue in Angeles City, Philippines.
 The mall is adjacent to the North Luzon Expressway's Angeles Exit, as well as the Angeles City Hall Complex.

 Physical details

 MarQuee Mall is the retail component of MarQuee, a 53 ha integrated community developed by Ayala Land that includes MarQuee Place, a residential development located a few hundred meters away as well as MarQuee Residences, a two-tower condominium right within the mall complex.
 The mall complex also features a chapel on its third floor as well as an outdoor park facing MarQuee Residences.
 In July 2012, the Department of Foreign Affairs inaugurated its second passport office in Pampanga at the mall's third level.